JuliaAI/MLJ.jl/README.md

 MLJ aims to be a flexible framework for combining and tuning machine learning models, written in the high performance, rapid development, scientific programming language, [Julia](https://julialang.org).
-MLJ is a work in progress and new collaborators are being sought.
+MLJ is work in progress and new collaborators are being sought.

 Click [here](CONTRIBUTE.md) if your are interested in contributing.